git/git.github.io/rev_news/drafts/edition-18.md

 process should communicate with the Git command using Lars' new filter protocol.

-This would make Git faster when a large number of files has to be filtered and when the startup time of a filter process is not insignificant.
+This would make Git faster when a large number of files have to be filtered and when the startup time of a filter process is not insignificant.